hanhanwu/Hanhan_Data_Science_Practice/sequencial_analysis/ReadMe.md

     * step 2 - generate the consequence for each similar sequence
       * For each similar sequence we got from step 1, we generate the consequence for them
       * A consequence is formed by all the similar sequence items that follow the last item of the testing sequence and removed items that appeared in the testing sequence
+        * If the last item in testing sequence never appeared in the training data, you simpy won't find a prediction
       * For example, we have testing sequence {A,B,C}, similar sequence {A,B,C,D,A,F}, so the consequence will be {D,F} becaue {D,A,F} appeared after C (the last item in the testing sequence), and removed A since it appeared in the testing sequence
     * step 3 - For each consequence, add items in consequence into a shared score_dictionary
       * If the item is in the score_dictionary keys, `score = 1 + (1/number of similar sequences) +(1/number of keys currently in the score_dictionary+1)*0.001`